Contents

 For field-level leniency, wrap the annotation with Lax() instead of touching the whole model config.

-TypeAdapter replaces a common v2 pattern where you had to create a throwaway BaseModel subclass just to validate a list[int] or dict[str, UUID].
-It handles raw types directly:
+TypeAdapter replaces a common v2 pattern.
+In v2, you had to make a throwaway BaseModel subclass just to validate a list[int] or dict[str, UUID].
+Now it handles raw types directly:

 from pydantic import TypeAdapter